Climate technology & energy use.

 - Control of variable energy supply for ICT networks

-Participants in the DESI project are also looking at how the ICT network power supply can meet the main requirements of a smart grid such as load shifts and supply stabilization by controlling energy storage.
-Finding a solution to this problem is basically the first stage in developing a smart grid control system.
+Participants in the DESI project are also looking at how the ICT network power supply can meet the main requirements of a smart grid such as load shifts and supply stabilization.
+The solution the team is working on can be seen as the first development stage in creating a control unit that can monitor all smart grid processes and control them in a way that is energy efficient.

 Unlike traditional systems, which require a basically constant supply of energy throughout the day, load-adaptive ICT networks adjust their energy needs to actual use, which is subject to extreme fluctuations.
-Load adaptation means that parts of the production systems can be shut down gradually or all at once during low-usage times such as at night or in the early morning hours.
+Load adaptation means that parts of the production systems can be shut down gradually or all at once at times of low data load such as at night or in the early morning hours.
 That reduces energy consumption considerably.
-The LOLA project explores how smart control systems can reduce energy consumption in networks and end devices.
-The project is initially focusing on customer networks and the access network.
-The long-term goal is smart, end-to-end control along the entire network architecture.
+The LOLA project explored how smart control systems can reduce energy consumption in networks and end devices.
+The project initially focused on customer networks and access networks.
+By continuing to pursue the LOLA basic approach, our long-term goal is to develop smart, end-to-end control along the entire network architecture.
 Initial model analyses and lab measurements indicate an estimated total energy and CO2 reduction potential of around 30 percent.
-Another goal is to promote international standardization.
-The project is scheduled to run from October 2010 to December 2012.
-We already have initial results for corporate networks and broadband access networks.

-Initial results from the project show that load-adaptive, intelligent network control holds a saving potential of around 30 percent when it comes to energy consumption and CO2 emissions.
-In addition, the project will serve to develop concepts that will be submitted to international standardization committees.
-The medium-term aim is to integrate the concepts and mechanisms in the network nodes via the manufacturers.
+Initial results from the project, which were presented in 2012, show that load-adaptive, intelligent network control holds a saving potential of up to 30 percent when it comes to energy consumption and CO2 emissions.
+Following this analysis, the project team is planning to develop drafts for load-adaptive control standards and present these to international standardization committees.
+The objective is to be able to integrate the concepts and mechanisms developed in the project into operative network nodes in the medium term with the help of system manufacturers.
+The team began preparing a feasibility study to implement selected mechanisms in 2012.

-In the meantime we have already begun operating five fuel cell systems.
-We will continue to test the efficiency of these fuel cells within the context of the German innovation project.
-We will be focusing in particular on using the fuel cells as a backup system and to manage peak loads and on identifying ways to incorporate the fuel cells into a virtual power plant.
+We are currently operating five fuel cell systems.
+These were tested for suitability under the German federal government's National Hydrogen and Fuel Cell Technology Innovation Program.
+We focused in particular on using fuel cells as a backup system and to manage peak loads and on identifying ways to incorporate the fuel cells into a virtual power plant.
+We were able to prove the systems' suitability for daily operation at all five pilot sites.